SimplyBuilt/SimonSays/README.md

 access.
 As a result, the `find_and_authorize` method may raise either exception.

-We can also use a different authorization scope by via the `:from` option for `find_resource` and `find_and_authorize`.
+We can also use a different authorization scope with the `:from` option for `find_resource` and `find_and_authorize`.
 For example:

 ```ruby